 Cosmé McMoon the Accompanist

-Took in a very rare movie night last evening.
+Took in a very rare movie a while back and thought about it some this morning.
 We snuck out of the house, went down to the old Metro Theater and watched the Florence Foster Jenkins movie with Streep, Grant and Helberg (portraying Cosmé McMoon) the accompanist.
 I liked this character a lot.

 Cosmé